Ferodo

 Ferodo is a British brake company based in Chapel-en-le-Frith in High Peak, Derbyshire.

 History

-It was founded in 1897 by Herbert Frood (1864-1931), with manufacturing starting in Gorton in 1901 and moving to Chapel-en-le-Frith in 1902.
+Ferodo was founded in 1897 by Herbert Frood (1864–1931), with manufacturing starting in Gorton in 1901 and moving to Chapel-en-le-Frith in 1902.
 Ferodo was the first company to use asbestos for brake linings and developed the first modern brake friction materials.

 Ferodo UK became part of Turner & Newall in 1926.
 It had a factory at Chapel-en-le-Frith and in 1964 opened another at Caernarfon.
+In 1961, it merged its Australian operations with the brake lining division of James Hardie.
+In 1980, Turner & Newall sold its 40% shareholding in Ferodo-Hardie to James Hardie.

 In 1998 Turner & Newall was acquired by the huge automotive group Federal-Mogul.
-It is now part of Federal-Mogul Aftermarket UK Limited.
-In 2012 £13m was invested in new floors, insulation, low energy heating and new process machines.
+In 2012, £13 million was invested in new floors, insulation, low energy heating and new process machines.

+Visits

+On 21 November 1958, Philip, Duke of Edinburgh opened the £750,000 research centre, later visiting Chesterfield College of Technology.

 Asbestos trust

 Federal-Mogul got into financial difficulties and filed for Chapter 11 protection as a result of asbestosis claims.
 In the United Kingdom the business went into administration in October 2001, leaving a pension fund deficit estimated at £400 million.

 The T&N Subfund of the Federal-Mogul Asbestos Trust was organized to pay all valid Asbestos Trust claims for which the T&N Entities have legal responsibility.
 The Trust was created December 27, 2007 as a result of the confirmation of The Federal-Mogul Chapter 11 Joint Plan of Reorganization.

 For claimants whose principal exposure to asbestos was in the United Kingdom or one of several other non-US countries, a UK Asbestos Trust was established to provide for the payment of asbestos claims in addition to the US-focused Asbestos Trust described above.
 This includes posthumous payments to families of Ferodo factory workers.